wuhaoqiu/Spark-Machine-Learning-Platform-with-Social-Functionalities/README.md

-# Spark & Machine Learning Platform with Social Functionalities
+# Spark & Machine Learning Platform for Strain Movement Curve with Social Functionalities

 ### Author:

 Haoqiu Wu

-### Brief Introduction
+### Operating System

-This system is developed on Linux system, aiming at providing our CRN lab with a Spark & Machine Learning Model Deployment Platform with Social Functionalities.
-In terms of ML platform, there are three functionalities so far:
+Linux-CentOS 7

+### Spark & ML

+* Given a seires of strain movement data from a MATLAB Android Sensor in our CRN lab, I segment it into separate curves and smooth & normalize them to 100 length with amplitude from 0~1.
+* Data augmentation: Calculate the first and second derivatives for those curves.
+* Build two-layer LSTM RNN model.
+* Fit data of curves with corresponding derivatives into this model.
+* Grid search with CV.
+* Store the best model.
-* Real-time Prediction with Spark for Movement Data from Sensor.
+* Use model for real-time prediction with Spark Streaming.
-* Prediction for uploaded Movement Data.
+* Use model for prediction for uploaded data file.
 * An Entertaiment Chatbot.

-In terms of socal funtionalities, this system has four modules:
+### Social Functionality
 * Account Module
 * Article Module
 * Image Module